 None, except for an occasional black-and-white conversion, and light developing that remains true to the digital negative.
 Your look is achieved photographically in the camera.
 This is the opposite of most photographers, who shoot only to create their look after the wedding in software.
 My clients and I feel there's a certain quality to my results that's difficult to find anywhere else.

 Album images, and wall art, are retouched at no charge when ordered from studio.
 All other images you receive get professional color correction.
 Some photographers count basic color correction as "retouching," which it's not, so be careful and know what you're getting.
 Real retouching includes stray hair removal, head swaps or skin smoothing and is painstaking, costly and time consuming.

 If you approve your design right away, you can expect to have your album within about 8-9 weeks of your wedding date!
 Albums are meticulously hand crafted so they take about 6 weeks to produce and ship after you approve the design.

 When do we get the USB?

 To help expedite the album order, you won't receive your USB drive until you give final approval of the album design.
 In the mean time, you and your family will have access to your Web gallery for online sharing and ordering.
 You'll receive your USB and album at about the same time.
 This also ensures the retouched album files get on the USB.

 How many images do we get?

-Every wedding is different, and I give every wedding my best coverage.
+I focus on quality and story vs. quantity, so I put no minimums or maximums on images.
 Photographing alone, I typically deliver 500-900 images.
 With two photographers, it could be anywhere from 800-1,200.
+Those numbers vary.
 You need only 80-150 images for a large album.